-Your Mayor and Council continually serve as your watchdog to bring you the service you seek at the most reasonable costs available.
+Your Mayor and Council continually serve as your watchdog to bring you the services you seek at the most reasonable costs available.
 Even in these tough economic times, the loss of State Aid and the mandatory State costs we have to incur in developing our budget, we have not eliminated any services that you have been given.

 Thank you for your continued support.

 How to Calculate Your Sewer Bill

 Please print these instructions to determine how your sewer bill was calculated.
 There are also two examples at the end of the instructions that may be helpful.

 The water company bills some customers in cubic feet "ccf" and some customers in gallons.
 If you're billed in "ccf" you must first convert to gallons by multiplying "ccf" by 748.
 If you're billed in gallons, you do not have to do the conversion.

 - Look at each of your water bills designated in the worksheet (November PY to through April CY).
 Fill in either the total cubic feet (ccf) or the total gallons for each month.

 - Add the numbers up and put the answer on the total line.
 If the total is the cubic feet (ccf), multiply the total x748 to get the correct number of gallons.
 If the total is in gallons you can skip this step.

 - Multiply the total gallons x2 to get the annual water usage and place answer on line A.

 - If the total gallons (line A) are less than 100,000, your sewer bill is $280 (the minimum) and you're done with your calculations.